Dennis Kwok

-Dennis Kwok Wing-hang (郭榮鏗; born 15 April 1978) is a former member of the Hong Kong Legislative Council having represented the Legal functional constituency from 2012 to 2020 and a founding member of Civic Party.
-In the Legislative Council, he was the Deputy Chairman of both the House Committee and the Panel on Administration of Justice and Legal Services.
-On 11 November 2020, he was disqualified from the Legislative Council, along with three other lawmakers of the pan-democratic camp, by the central government in Beijing on request of the Hong Kong government.
+Dennis Kwok Wing-hang (郭榮鏗; born 15 April 1978) is a Canadian lawyer and former Hong Kong politician who represented the legal constituency in the Hong Kong Legislative Council from 2012 to 2020.
+He is a founding member of Civic Party.

+Once the Deputy Chairman of the House Committee, Kwok was accused of delaying the legislature proceedings.
+He was disqualified from the Legislative Council on 11 November 2020, along with three other lawmakers of the pan-democratic camp, by the Chinese Government on request of the Hong Kong government.
 A mass resignation of pan-democrats the same day left the Legislative Council without a substantial opposition.
 Later that month, Kwok announced his resignation from politics and left Hong Kong.
-In April 2021, it was reported that he had moved to Canada although later settled in the United States.
+In April 2021, it was reported that he had moved to Canada and later settled in the United States.

+Kwok was charged with collusion and an arrest warrant with a HK$1 million bounty was issued by the Hong Kong Police in July 2023.

 Early career

 Kwok was educated at King's College London (LLB, 1999) and the University of Hong Kong (PCLL).
 He was admitted as a solicitor in the High Court of Hong Kong in 2002 and to the Roll of Solicitors of England and Wales in 2003.

 He subsequently left his practice as a solicitor to join the Bar in 2006 with a focus in civil and public administrative law.
 In 2008, he served on the Bar Council.